 To outline the procedures for the handling of sexual harassment and sexual violence at the University of Kansas

-All University of Kansas staff, faculty and students.
+Staff, faculty and students.

 Pursuant to Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C.
 Sec.
 1681, et seq. and Title VII of the Civil Rights Act of 1964, the University prohibits discrimination on the basis of sex, including Sexual Harassment and Sexual Violence, in University programs and activities.
 In enacting this procedure the University also references and relies on definitions and its legal obligations under the Violence Against Women Act, including the Campus Sexual Violence Elimination Act, 42 U. S. C. § 13925, Section 304.